zernel/slack-advanced-exporter/README.md

 ### Add all the File Attachments to your export.

-To fetch all the file attachments referenced in your Slack team export andd add them to the archive, use this command:
+To fetch all the file attachments referenced in your Slack team export and add them to the archive, use this command:

     ./slack-advanced-exporter --input-archive your-slack-team-export.zip --output-archive export-with-attachments.zip fetch-attachments

 You may need an API token to access some attachments.
 You can add `--api-token xoxp-123...` to this command if so, in the same way as for `fetch-emails`.

+If some attachments are no longer available on Slack servers but you have previously downloaded copies, you can specify a local directory containing these attachments:

+    ./slack-advanced-exporter --input-archive your-slack-team-export.zip --output-archive export-with-attachments.zip fetch-attachments --attachments-dir /path/to/local/attachments

+The tool will attempt to find matching files in the specified directory when downloads from Slack fail.

 Problems
 --------